aidenybai/million-react/README.md

 For instance, while class components are supported, some lifecycle methods are not or act as passthroughs.

-Additionally, because [React Fiber](https://www.velotio.com/engineering-blog/react-fiber-algorithm) is not supported by default, some features, particularly hooks, are not implemented.
+Additionally, because [React Fiber](https://www.velotio.com/engineering-blog/react-fiber-algorithm) is not supported by default, some features, particularly Suspense, are implemented only as passthrough components.

 _TL;DR: The best way to see if something is supported is to import it._